 Custom Web Design vs Pre-made Web Design

-Let’s take a closer look at each of the different options to help you understand how you determine the best way to build a website for your small business or charity.
+In the next section, we’ll take a closer look at each of the different options to help you understand how to determine the best way to build a website for your small business or charity.

 You will also need a few other important essentials to get online.

 yourname.ca or any other variation with new .variants are available for you to register for about $10 to $20 a year, some of the new TLDs are more expensive.